Role Atlas/Motion & Hardware

 • A short explanation of what you would improve in revision 2.

-Project 2: Sensor and compute integration rig
+Sensor and compute integration rig

 Build: a small sensor integration platform with one compute board, one or more cameras or IMUs, a power subsystem, and a diagnostic harness.
 The goal is to show stable power, clean interfaces, synchronized data where possible, and clear documentation.